KirbyPaint/effects-generator/README.md

 _When a player rolls a critical hit, and confirms the hit, the Dungeon Master simply needs to click on the button denoting whether the hit was a Minor, Major, or Severe hit.
 Our system has 20-29 as a Minor hit, 30-39 as a Major hit, and 40+ constitutes a Severe hit.
 Then, choose the damage type (slashing, piercing, bludgeoning, or magical)._
 _If the player rolls a fumble, the DM chooses which type of damage they fumbled on, and clicks the button._
+_The site will keep track of the user's clicked effects, and all clicked effects will be displayed in a log at the bottom of the page._

 ## Known Bugs